hannesgnann-hub/easyalias/mac_src/README.md

 - create and edit aliases through a UI, with 30-day recovery after deletion
 - pin favorites above the regular alias list
+- search aliases by name or command and filter by favorites, Git, Docker, navigation, or build
 - selectively export aliases to a portable JSON backup and restore selected entries through file selection or drag and drop
 - detect existing simple aliases in `~/.zshrc` on first start and rescan them later from the header import button
 - browse 31 paginated macOS alias suggestions and add them with one click